h-kok/MorseCodeTranslator/README.md

 ## Future Goals

--   Feedback recieved:
+-   Feedback recieved 13/4/23:
     -   Increase font size or change font to improve readability.
     -   Make page responsive.
     -   Create develop branch for current project with bugs.
 Create main branch with working version of translator (add more simple error message handling.)
--   Change colour theme.

 ---

 ## Change logs

-### 26/04/23 - {Theme of changes if applicable}
+### 26/04/23

 -   This project was submitted on 11/04/23.
 -   Updated README detailing known issues, and future goals, plans for reimplementation.
 -   Create develop branch on github.

+### 27/04/23

+-   Made translation section responsive.
+-   Increase font size in text area.
+-   Refactor JS and add try/catch block to show error message if translation contains invalid character, which has been replaced with "#".

 ---